yuanhe772/ECE4960-Sp2018/Project2/ReadMe.md

  - ***Main.java:*** main entry for entire program, calls the modular testing funcions and the Jacobi-solver function;

- - ***report.txt:*** The **program-generated** report for entire project, consists of testing methods and outcome, estimated number of operations, measured computation time and MEM usage for each function;
+ - ***report.txt:*** The **program-generated** report for entire project, consists of brief description and outcome, estimated number of operations, measured computation time and MEM usage for each function being tested;

  - ***Alhgorithm&Design.txt:*** The algo and design for implementing the modular testing;